gaehlerm/SoftwareEngineering/README.md

 # 44. Agile

-"Intelligence is the ability to adapt to change." – Stephen Hawking, among others

 "All architectures become iterative because of unknown unknowns.
-Agile just recognizes this and does it sooner." - Mark Richards, Fundamentals of Software Architecture
+Agile just recognizes this and does it sooner." - Mark Richards

-// How much of this chapter is explained in Working in teams

-// citation Clean agile, Agile manifesto
+[Clean agile], [Agile manifesto]

 // add the INVENT points from clean agile